 What do I need to do before creating the addon domain?

-To create an addon domain, we can use cPanel’s Addon Domains feature, in the Domains section of the cPanel interface.
+To add an addon domain, we can use cPanel’s Addon Domains feature, in the Domains section of the cPanel interface.

-- Enter the addon domain’s domain name in the New Domain Name field.
+- Enter the domain name in the New Domain Name field.
 In this case, we will enter cpdocs.com.

 - Ensure the FTP username is appropriate in the next field.
 In this scenario, we will leave it as its default value, cpdocs.

 - Make sure that the document root is in the appropriate place.
-In this example, we will use the default value, ~/public_html/cpdocs.com/.
+In this example, we will use the default value, /home/$user/cpdocs.com/.

 - Click the Add button.